 Linebacker Ben Jacobs matched Carter's two first-team All-WAC honors (2009-10), while linebacker Travis Brown was the other non-defensive back to pick up a second-team All-WAC selection (2010) during Stewart's tenure in the position.

 Stewart also made a habit of developing outstanding players in the secondary throughout his entire 10-year run at Fresno State, led by two-time second-team All-WAC selections Moses Harris (2008, ‘09) and Lorne Bell (2009, ’10).
 Desia Dunn added second-team All-WAC honors in 2010.

 There were also several highlights during Stewart's first seven seasons at Fresno State as the team's defensive backs coach before he became defensive coordinator in 2009.

-Three Fresno State defensive backs were either first or second-team All-WAC picks in 2005, with Culver earning first-team honors to mark the fourth straight season that a Bulldog defensive back was so honored.
+Three Fresno State defensive backs were either first or second-team All-WAC picks in 2005, with Culver earning a first-team selection to mark the fourth straight season that a Bulldog defensive back was so honored.

 McCauley and Marshall were second-team selections when Fresno State’s secondary was one of the nation’s best in 2004, as the Bulldogs led the WAC and ranked third in the nation in pass efficiency defense (99.12) while allowing just nine touchdown passes all season; the fifth-lowest total in the nation.
 The 2004 Bulldogs also led the WAC in scoring defense (21.08 ppg), pass defense (174.75 ypg) and total defense (339.25 ypg), with the team's pass defense ranking 13th nationally.